jakebalek25/jakebalek25.github.io/_posts/2024-05-19-swinging-too-hard.md

   - strikeout
 ---

-This year, the MLB has implimented new bat-tracking technology using a Hawk-Eye system which utlizes 12 cameras positioned around each MLB stadium that capture publicly available data.
-It offers very unique insight into why some hitters may be better than others including bat speed to the sweet spot at contact.
+This year, the MLB has implemented new bat-tracking technology using a Hawk-Eye system which utilizes 12 cameras positioned around each MLB stadium that capture publicly available data.
+It offers unique insight into why some hitters may be better than others including bat speed to the sweet spot at contact.

 Something that I found to be intriguing recently was that the leaderboard for bat speed reminded me a lot of players who had high strikeout numbers to begin the 2024 season.
-With this in mind I bagan to breakdown the list and realize that other than a few outliers, most of the players have had high strikeout numbers in years past.
+With this in mind, I began to breakdown the list and realize that other than a few outliers, most of the players have had high strikeout numbers in years past.

 <div style="text-align:center;">
   <img src="/images/savant_leaderboard.png" style="width:83%;" alt="Illustration of 2024 Swing Speed Leaderboard">